schnika/GildedRose-Refactoring-Kata/TypeScript/README.md

 composing it together into our own class (imagine item class is DTO from external provider)
 * HOMEWORK: by Friday -> come up with a refactoring concept / draft

+## Ideas

+* Introduce functionality for item methods (increaseQuality, etc.)
+* Remove nesting of ifs into ands
+* Flatten the condition branch
+* extract items into their own domain models based on their name. e.g. how does quality change for cheese vs other.